netwizeBE/site/_hasp/04-first-setup.md

 - Use the touchscreen to enter your local SSID and password
 - Tap on the Checkmark button in the lower righthand corner

-The device will check the entered credentials and reboot if they are correct.
+The device will validate the entered credentials and reboot if they are correct.

 ## Using WiFi Access-Point